Before we get started, you'll need to install Node and Yarn or npm, and create a directory for your project. Then, install Parcel using Yarn:

 .mjs extension will produce an ES module, and the

-.cjs extension will produce an ES module.
+.cjs extension will produce a CommonJS module.
 This overrides the default behavior of the

 main field.
 The

 "type": "module" field can also be set in package.json to treat the

 main field as an ES module as well.
 See the Node.js docs for more details.